 I set my daily loss maximum at 3 x Stop Loss.
 As mentioned above, my E-Mini S&P 500 stop loss is typically 4 ticks (or 1 point), so my daily stop loss is 12 ticks (3 points).
 If I lose 3 trades in a row, I’m probably not implementing my strategy effectively, I’m not seeing the market correctly or the market conditions today don’t favor my strategy.
 Also, if I lose 3 trades in a row I’m likely going to be a little annoyed, angry or frustrated.
 Not good emotions for a day trader.
 I accept the losses and quit trading for the day.
 The small loss is easily recouped on another day.

 This is my number.
 Yours may be a bit different.
 This number is based on my average winning day (I only trade for 2 hours each day–discussed later).
 A single day loss is never more than I can reasonably make back on another day.
-I don’t mind losing 3 points, because on profitable days I can easily recoup that.
+I don’t mind losing 3 points because on profitable days I can easily recoup that.

-I also apply my 3 point maximum loss rule to a “loss from top.”
+I also apply my 3-point maximum loss rule to a “loss from top.”
 Assume I have a good start to the day, and am up 6 points.
 Then, I lose 3 trades in a row (-3 points).
 Now I’m only up 3 points.
 I’ve hit my “loss from top,” which in my case is 3 points, and I quit trading for the day.
-Things were good, but the tides have turned, so I take my money and quit for the day.
+Things were good, but the tides have turned so I take my money and quit for the day.

-Tactical Day Trading Cheat Sheet – When to Trade
+Day Trading Cheat Sheet – When to Trade

 I trade at the exact same time every day.
-For day trading E-Mini S&P 500 futures, I trade from 8:30 to 10:30 AM EST (6:30 to 8:30 my local time).
+For day trading E-Mini S&P 500 futures, stocks, for futures I trade from 8:30 to 10:30 AM EST (6:30 to 8:30 my local time).
 For forex, I also sometimes trade the early London session, but that means I am staying up very late, so I don’t trade it all the time.

 Why?
 My strategies are designed for the market(s) I trade, and are fine-tuned to the hours I trade.
-My strategies do work at other times, but while I may get 5 trades in my 2 hour window, I may only get another one or two trades if I sit around for another couple hours.
+My strategies do work at other times, but while I may get 5 trades in my 2-hour window, I may only get another one or two trades if I sit around for another couple hours.
 My best ‘bang for buck’ is trading just those 2 hours.

-Plus, if you trade all day you need to be good at trading the fast moving conditions in the morning, and the slow moving conditions mid-day.
+Plus, if you trade all day you need to be good at trading the fast-moving conditions in the morning, and the slow moving conditions mid-day.
 Most day traders struggle with this, which is why most trade near the open and/or the close (I just trade the morning).
 Or they just trade the slow afternoons, because they don’t like the fast movement of the open/close.

 Know what you like and what you’re good at, and then only focus on that.
 Don’t be a hero and trade all day.
 Pick when you will trade, be diligent about it, and trade it well.
 The rest of the time, live your life.
 Enjoy the freedom trading provides.

-Tactical Day Trading Cheat Sheet – Strategies
+Day Trading Cheat Sheet – Strategies

 The theme so far has been to SIMPLIFY!
 Strategies are no different.
 Don’t try to learn 20 different strategies.
-Look at how prices fluctuate, and take elements from strategies you like, combining them into one (or two) strategies that use all the time.
-You only need to make a few trades a day, and if you win approximately 50% of those trades, and your expected profit is slightly larger than your expected loss, you’ll build a consistent income.
+Look at how prices fluctuate, and take elements from strategies you like, combining them into one (or two) strategies that you use all the time.
+You only need to make a few trades a day, and if you win 50% or 60% of those trades, and your expected profit is slightly larger than your expected loss, you’ll build a consistent income.

-Tactical Day Trading Cheat Sheet – Time Frame
+Day Trading Cheat Sheet – Time Frame

 When day trading, don’t get caught up in analyzing multiple time frames.
 I don’t care if there is an uptrend or downtrend on the daily chart.
-On my 1-minute or tick chart I can see the current trend, and that’s what matters.
+On my 1-minute or tick chart I can see the current trend and that’s what matters.
 When I start day trading at 8:30 AM EST, I look at the price action from 6 AM EST onward, and that’s it.
 That’s all I need (based on my strategy).

-Tactical Day Trading Cheat Sheet – Chart Scale
+Day Trading Cheat Sheet – Chart Scale

 I always keep my y-axis (price) on my trading chart fixed to a certain amount.